yevheniiairapetian/myFlix-Angular-client/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Clone and Preview
-To clone the app use the following command: `console git clone git@github.com:yevheniiairapetian/myFlix-Angular-client.git` Or download directly by clicking on <> Code button > Download ZIP.
-Navigate to the ```myFlix-Angular-client``` folder with the ```cd myFlix-Angular-client``` in the terminal, install the required dependencies using the `npm install command`.
+To clone the app use the following command: `console git clone git@github.com:yevheniiairapetian/myFlixAngular-client.git` Or download directly by clicking on <> Code button > Download ZIP.
+- Navigate to the ```myFlix-Angular-client``` folder with the ```cd myFlix-Angular-client``` in the terminal.
+This project required the latest nvm and node versions.
+- Use the ```npm install -g @angular/cli``` command to istall Angular.
+- Use the ```nvm install latest``` command to install the latest version of nvm.
+- Install the required dependencies using the `npm install command`.

 ## Build